MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 |Teams mobile user|Yes|No|
 |Any combination of three or more Dynamics 365 Remote Assist mobile users, Dynamics 365 Remote Assist HoloLens users, or Teams desktop users|NA|Yes|

-> [!NOTE]
-> The following calling scenarios are not supported on Dynamics 365 Remote Assist mobile at this time:
->
-> - Making calls to browser-based Microsoft Teams users
-> - Participating in a group call with Teams mobile users

-## Definitions

 A **one-to-one call** includes two participants.
 For example, if you're repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who is using Teams desktop or Teams mobile.

 A **group call** is an ad-hoc call that includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant on the call can add a third person to create a group call.

+## Unsupported calling scenarios

+The following calling scenarios are not supported on Dynamics 365 Remote Assist mobile at this time:

+- Making calls to browser-based Microsoft Teams users
+- Participating in a group call with Teams mobile users

 ### See also